nimroddanielmaayan/chrome-extensions/notes.md

   onStartup)

-- The onInstalled method is very useful - for example, we can use it to set default values to all variables when the extenstion is installed
+- The onInstalled method is very useful - for example, we can use it to set default values to all variables when the extenstion is installed.
+It's actually very much recommended to set default values for all of the data that the extension might need using onInstalled, in order to avoid bugs and errors that may happen due to crucial data not being available at all

 ### Chrome Context Menu API